neilwww/neilwww/README.md

-- 👋 Hi, I’m @neilwww a Overwatch pro player and now coder
+- 👋 Hi, I’m @neilwww a ex Overwatch pro player and now coder
 -  I’m interested in Java and Python

 <!---